hocuscodus/qed-lang/_tutorial/11-instances.md

 {% include sandboxframe.html qedsrc="tutorial/classes4.qed" gui="0" height="200px" %}

 We only scratched the surface as to what QED classes can do.
-We're just about to expand their functionality!
+The time has come to expand their functionality!